lsst-dm/dmtn-224/index.rst

 Design
 ------

+DMTN-225_
+    Metadata gathered and stored for each user, including constraints such as valid username and group name patterns and UID and GID ranges.

+DMTN-234_
+    High-level design for the Rubin Science Platform identity management system.
+    This is the document to read first to understand the overall system.

 SQR-044_
     Requirements for the identity management system.
     This document is now incompete and partly out of date, but still provides useful detail of requirements that have not yet been incorporated into the design.